-EXPLORING ALASKA'S KENAI FJORDS is ideal for trip planning or use as a resource manual to the entire Kenai outer coast.
-The guidebook is divided into three parts:
+EXPLORING ALASKA'S KENAI FJORDS is a comprehensive coastal guide for mariners.
+The guidebook has been designed both for trip planning and for use as a resource manual while in the fjords.
+The book is divided into three parts:

 Part I: Introduction to the Kenai Fjords